AlexisVal08/The-OSI-Model-/README.md

 ![OSI Layer #1](https://github.com/AlexisVal08/The-OSI-Model-/assets/135868956/99d775d6-fe0e-406d-97f7-690b00fad7fe)

-The Presentation Layer, an artistic translator, bridges the realms between the application layer and the lower layers.
-It compresses, encrypts, and formats data, ensuring a coherent language that resonates seamlessly across diverse systems and applications.
+The Presentation Layer, an artistic translator, situated above the Session Layer bridges the realms between the application layer and the lower layers.
+It translates data between the application layer and the lower layers.
+It handles data compression, encryption, and formatting, ensuring that data is presented in a standardized manner.
+This layer facilitates to resonate seamlessly across applications within a Microsoft laptop and endlessly with other diverse systems.
 </p>
 <br />